Switch on Aspire Assistance to see help for each part of the report. Look for the Aspire Assistance icon at the top-right area of a report.

 FFT benchmarks are based on how similar pupils nationally performed in the subject last year, (similar pupils are defined as similar prior attainment, gender and month of birth).

 Increasing the level of challenge will increase the benchmark values.
 The “Your school” ranking is a good starting point for target setting discussions at school level.

 There could be a number of factors preventing matching.
 To put the matching process in context, the imported file is checked against the DfE's census return that is reflected in Aspire (this may not be the most recent) and any matching pupils are then added to the school’s records in Aspire.
 Factors such as incorrect UPN, Date of Birth and Gender can lead to a match not being found, therefore a user should ensure that these details exactly reflect the National Pupil Dataset.
 A pupil may also not have appeared in a census return for various reasons.

-If there are any additional queries you have regarding FFT Aspire or your data, please email our support team on firstname.lastname@example.org or call on 01446 776 262 (option 1).
+If you have any additional queries regarding FFT Aspire or your data, please email our support team on firstname.lastname@example.org or call on 01446 776 262 (option 1).